 Exploring your options

-You’ll need to consider the physical limitations of your window and how it can work within your kitchen.
+You’ll need to consider the physical limitations of your window and how it can work within your kitchen, without sacrificing your workspace or storage.
 If you only have a small section of wall facing the outside, your kitchen window sizes will be limited to some portion of that space.
 You’ll also need to consider the location of structural supports in the walls if you’re adding a window to an area without one or expanding an existing window.
 If you are looking to maximize views of the outside, a larger window may be a fit for your kitchen, but consider the placement of your cabinets as a window could take up space that might otherwise be used for storage.

 If you’re considering an extensive remodel it’s a good idea to have a contractor come through to consult on possibilities.